TwP/bones/README.txt

-  doc:rerdoc        # Force a rebuild of the RDOC files doc:ri            # Generate ri locally for testing gem               # Alias to gem:package gem:debug         # Show information about the gem gem:install       # Install the gem
+  doc:rerdoc        # Force a rebuild of the RDOC files doc:ri            # Generate ri locally for testing gem               # Alias to gem:package gem:cleanup       # Cleanup the gem
+  gem:debug         # Show information about the gem gem:install       # Install the gem
-  gem:package       # Build the gem file bones-1.3.4.gem
+  gem:package       # Build all the packages
+  gem:reinstall     # Reinstall the gem
   gem:release       # Package and upload to RubyForge gem:repackage     # Force a rebuild of the package files gem:uninstall     # Uninstall the gem